 At the St. Regis New York’s King Cole Bar & Salon, admire the legendary Maxfield Parrish “Old King Cole” mural behind the bar while sipping a Red Snapper, one of the hotel’s signature Bloody Mary drinks.

-It’s lucky for us locals that Hudson Hotel’s Hudson Common room—featuring perfectly gooey grilled cheese drizzled with maple syrup, 16 local beers on tap, and a cozy fireplace nook—doesn’t have a guest-only policy.
+It’s lucky for us locals that Hudson Hotel’s Library Bar—featuring shelves of books, period furniture, delicious cocktails, and a cozy fireplace nook—doesn’t have a guest-only policy.

 Where to eat truffle fries in a German beer hall